 Campers are supervised at all times by counselors, medical students, residents, attending physicians, and dietitians.
 A fully equipped hospital is located on the camp grounds to meet the daily medical needs and medical emergencies should they arise.
 Any situation that requires medical treatment that is not available at the camp hospital can be accommodated at the Gainesville hospital.
 Should an emergency arise, parents are notified as soon as possible.
 Each camp activity has its own reaction station complete with blood testing equipment and necessary medical supplies to provide immediate care.
 These stations are connected directly to our onsite hospital and medical team who can provide a 2 minute response time to any location at camp.

 Diabetes education is an important, ongoing activity incorporated into each camper’s day.
-Medical lectures are led by members of the medical staff and discussions are tailored appropriately to each age group.
+Sweeney MED is led by members of the medical staff and discussions are tailored appropriately to each age group.
 Each afternoon during Flag Lowering, campers are given the chance to win prizes by demonstrating the medical knowledge they have gained at camp.

 “My son attending was a game changer for us.
 He came back extremely happy and more knowledgeable about his care on diabetes.”